soheilnematihaji/Machine_Learning/README.md

 # Name_Gender_prediction
-This is a repo to predict the gender of the name based on a data from wikipedia
+This is a repo to predict the gender of a given name based on a data from wikipedia